tomrist/cs5356/course/syllabus.md

 * Experience with at least one well-typed or compiled language (Scala, Java, C++, etc.)
 * Experience with at least one scripted language (JavaScript, Ruby, PHP, node.js, Python, etc.)
 * Experience with HTML and CSS.

+### Logistics

+* Class is on Wednesdays 2:45pm - 5:30pm in Gummi (third floor)
+* First class is August 26th, last class is December 3, finals are week of December 9-17.
+No class November 25 for Thanksgiving.
+See [Cornell's academic calendar](https://www.cornell.edu/academics/calendar/)